Choosing the ideal buggy

 As all new parents soon discover, babies have a lot of gear!
 A decent sized parcel tray that is easily accessible is essential for popping in your chocka baby bag and your shopping.

 Anything with moving parts needs some tender loving care to keep it in good working order and buggies are no exception.
 Read the instructions to find out how to keep your buggy in the best working condition.
 It’s as simple as keeping the tyres pumped (essential for a smooth ride but don’t over inflate them) and lubricate the brakes every so often.
 Some buggies now come with solid wheels that don’t require air.
 This type of wheel is low maintenance and puncture-proof.

-It’s easy to get carried away with the look of a buggy however you need to ensure it can handle your environment.
+It’s easy to get carried away with the look of a buggy.
+But, you need to ensure it can handle your environment.
 For example something that looks like it just hopped off a fashion runway with tiny wheels may not fare well on a farm.
 Many buggies offer a simple foundation with accessories available to personalise and create something that represents your style.
-Retaining a sense of self with a new baby is important however being practical will make your buggy experience much more enjoyable.
+Retaining a sense of self with a new baby is important however when finding an ideal buggy.
+And, being practical will make your buggy experience much more enjoyable.
 Colour matching your baby bag and buggy may be fun but it shouldn’t be at the top of your list of ‘must have’ features.

 All buggies fold differently and some are more intuitive than others.
 Try it instore with the help of a shop assistant.
-The key thing is to practice before you take your buggy out for the first time so you don’t get stuck with a buggy that you can’t fold.
+The key thing is to practice before you take your buggy out for the first time.
+This is to prevent getting stuck with a buggy that you can’t fold.
 Buggy brands will often have instructional videos on their websites to guide you as you practice.
 Encourage your partner to learn as well!